zoharehan/tlixhypatia/README.md

 - On one terminal: npm run dev & another separate terminal window: python3 manage.py runserver
 - npm run dev => compile react application for development so we can view in the browser
 - npm run build => to deploy

+### Question Standard ###
+We must receive questions from the hypatia application with document names that have the following format:
+- <topic_type>-<question_prompt>.etz

+### Topic Standard ###
+We are dealing with the 4 topic belows for this applications:
+1. Addition
+2. Subtraction
+3. Multipliation
+4. Division

 ### Admin Info ###